Sabrett: History

-Controversies

-In 2017, millions of pounds (hundreds of tons) of produce were recalled, as the customers started reporting findings of small pieces of bone and cartilage in some of the foods, with one person reporting a minor mouth injury.
+In 2017, hundreds of tons of product was recalled when reports of small pieces of bone and cartilage being found in some of the foods were made, with one person claiming a minor mouth injury.

 Products

-Frankfurters

-The company's flagship product is the Sabrett brand frankfurter.
-They and other meats, such as pastrami and salami, are processed at the Marathon factory in the Bronx, New York.
+The company's flagship product is the Sabrett brand frankfurter, which is processed along with other meats, such as pastrami and salami, at the Marathon factory in the Bronx, New York.
 The frankfurters are sold through Sabrett branded carts on the streets of New York City and elsewhere in the metropolitan area, local supermarkets, and club locations such as BJ's, Costco, and Jetro.

-Condiments

-Other products sold under the Sabrett brand name include condiments popular on hot dogs, such as sauerkraut, sweet relish, spicy brown mustard, and a tomato-based onion sauce known as "Sabrett Onions in Sauce".
+Other products sold under the Sabrett brand name include condiments popular on hot dogs, such as sauerkraut, sweet relish, spicy brown mustard, and red onion sauce.

-Buns

 The company also sells hot dog buns.